efskap/sefr/README.md

  - Chrome makes defining them easy, syncs them, but doesn't let you specify suggestion endpoints.
  - Vivaldi makes defining them easy, lets you specify suggestion endpoints, but doesn't sync them.

-e.g. in stock Firefox, you can't create a search engine that, when you type "r foo" in your url bar, automatically goes to "reddit.com/r/foo".
+e.g. in stock Firefox, while you can create a bookmark keyword so that when you type "r foo" in your url bar, it automatically goes to "reddit.com/r/foo", you can't get completions, and you can't set it as the default search engine.
-You have to manually write the URL, and you don't even get completions!

 This is meant to be a customizable crossplatform solution, and since it uses your default browser ([more details](https://github.com/amodm/webbrowser-rs#examples)), you can integrate it into a GUI workflow with a global hotkey (see below).